Investment bank Morgan Stanley recently did something very peculiar:

 - And its software can speak 40 languages and dialects.

-SapientX has already attracted customers like Mitsubishi and Samsung, and is in discussions with more than 100 others.
+SapientX has already attracted customers like Mitsubishi, Yamaha, and Samsung, and it’s in discussions with more than 100 others.

 Furthermore, Covid-19 has presented it with opportunities to bring its technology to new places — from Zoom conference calls, to robots, to vending machines.

-The company has already attracted about $6.5 million in funding.
+The company has already attracted millions of dollars in funding.
 But now, to grow more quickly, it’s raising capital from investors like you.
+In this new round, it’s raising up to about $4 million, and it’s raised about $1.6 million of it already.

 Should you invest?
 Let’s take a look at some of the pros and cons.